Pollok F.C.: Scottish Cup participation

-Girvan were the visitors in August 2022 as Newlandsfield hosted Scottish Cup football for the first time in fourteen years under the management of Murdo MacKinnon, and it was an emphatic return for the Lok, who won the preliminary round tie 6-0.
+Girvan were the visitors in August 2022 as Newlandsfield hosted Scottish Cup football for the first time in fourteen years under the management of Murdo MacKinnon, and it was an emphatic return for the Lok, who won the preliminary round tie 6–0.
 This result was repeated in the First Round at home to Highland League side Huntly, in a match that was intended for live television coverage, which was cancelled due to a demand on resources following the death of the Queen.
 The second round saw Annan Athletic of SPFL League 2 come to Newlandsfield.
-On one of the greatest nights in the club's history, Pollok triumphed 4-3 in front of the BBC Scotland cameras in a classic tie which represented their first ever competitive victory against SPFL opposition.
+On one of the greatest nights in the club's history, Pollok triumphed 4–3 in front of the BBC Scotland cameras in a classic tie which represented their first ever competitive victory against SPFL opposition.

 The reward for that win was a trip to Somerset Park to face Championship leaders Ayr United, the highest ranked team Pollok had ever faced in competitive action.
-Despite a strong defensive performance, the home side won 1-0 in front of 2425 supporters, with 726 Pollok fans among the largest crowd of the third round.
+Despite a strong defensive performance, the home side won 1–0 in front of 2425 supporters, with 726 Pollok fans among the largest crowd of the third round.

+The following season again saw Pollok knocked out in the third round with a 1–0 defeat away to Brora Rangers of the Highland League, having seen off Benburb, Penicuik Athletic and Gala Fairydean Rovers in the previous rounds.
+Season 24-25 saw Pollok's earliest departure from the competition since 2008, with a 3-1 loss to Darvel in the second preliminary round.
+2025-26 saw the Pollok make it a step further, with their first ever win against St Cadoc's securing a first round tie against Tranent, which they lost 3-0.

 Crest and colours

 Pollok's badge is a simple shield containing a black and white saltire, a football and a tree, which is a nod to the coat of arms of Glasgow.

 Since their formation, Pollok have played in black and white as a tribute to their first honorary President Sir John Stirling-Maxwell, who gifted the club land within the Pollok estate for use as their home park.
-The colours were taken from the heraldic shield of Pollok House.
+The colours and saltire were taken from the coat of arms of Pollokshaws.